Avidabits/NeuroZine/tcpOpenVibe~/README.md

 Ir order to execute que external you neeed to have 2 dll -tcpOpenVibe~.dll (this very code)
--pthreadVC2.dll that is part of PTHREADS-WIN32 describe below.
+-pthreadVC2.dll that is part of PTHREADS-WIN32 described below.
 Both dlls are in the debug and release directories For you convinience, the file help-tcpopenvibe.pd is in the same directory

 With code from